BilgeGates/Clock/README.md

 <details>
 <summary><b>How is my data stored?</b></summary>

-All user data (timezones, timer settings, alarms) is stored locally in your browser.
+All user data (timezones, timer settings, alarms) is stored locally in your browser using localStorage.
 No data is sent to any server.
 </details>